-Other mallows that can be helpful: common mallow, small low growing wildflower that is plentiful in the fall and spring before the heat sets in can use leaves, flower and root for medicinal uses and the leaf and flower are good for foraged greens.
+Another Mallow that can be helpful: Common Mallow which is a small, low-growing wildflower that is plentiful in the fall and spring before the heat sets in.
+You can use the leaves, flower and root for medicinal uses and the leaf and flower are good for foraged greens.

 Colleen O’Bryant is a trained herbalist and not a licensed doctor or registered healthcare practitioner.
 She cannot and does not claim to diagnose health conditions, nor prescribe medicines.
 Colleen O’Bryant does not claim that the information and products she provides to Client will prevent, alleviate, or cure any diseases or medical conditions.
 The information and products Colleen and Wild Roots Apothecary provides is not intended to be a substitute for medical treatment.
 Please consult your medical care provider before using herbal products, particularly if you have a known medical condition, allergy or if you are pregnant or nursing.
 Always consult a medical doctor before modifying your diet, using any new product, drug, supplement, or doing any new exercises.
 Wild Roots Apothecary statements and products have not been evaluated by the FDA and they are not intended to diagnose, treat, cure, or prevent any disease or condition.
 Client understands that Colleen is not yet certified by the American Herbalists Guild, but by working with clients such as yourself she is gaining the required hours of practice to apply towards her certification.

 Wild Roots Apothecary does not claim to be a pharmacy or prescribe medicines.
 Additionally, Wild Roots does not claim to be able to cure or relieve the client's specific condition or illness with the herbal formulations or recommendations provided.